 To be eligible, a graduating seniors must meet 6 of the following criteria:

-Graduating seniors who successfully complete the requirements of a Pathway or Academy will be acknowledged.
+Graduating seniors who successfully complete the requirements of a Pathway or Academy will be acknowledged by their pathway coordinators.

 CA Scholarship Federation Sealbearer